Researchers Reveal Malware Designed To 'Power Down' Electric Grid

 Now watch the filthy little payed russian shills downmod this post down to hell, as it always happens anytime Putin or Russia are mentionned on Slashdot,

+Dude, not to worry, you're in SoCal.
+Arnold Schwarzenegger, Sylvester Stallone, Bruce Willis, Nicholas Cage, Clint Eastwood, Jason Statham, Harrison Ford, Dwayne Johnson, Denzel Washington, and the rest all live like blocks from here.
+These dudes can us out of anything.

-What I find surprising (Score:2)
+What I find surprising (Score:4, Interesting)

 Maybe I'm being too critical of everything these days but I find it surprising that these sort of things are even news.
 Shouldn't it be expected even before its inception that people are going to try and fuck with important things if they can?
 ESPECIALLY when they can do it anonymously?